Harikrishnan-web/Sem-4-AIML-Exam-notes/LAB/OS.md

 ---

-## Writing and Editing Text Files Using VIM Editor
+## 1B.Writing and Editing Text Files Using VIM Editor

 **Aim**
 To demonstrate the ability to create and modify text files using the VIM editor's distinct operational modes.